any35/golang-web-vim/README.md

 **NOTE:** If at any time you have lingering cursors on screen, you can press `Ctrl-n` in Normal mode and it will remove all prior cursors before starting a new one.

+### fugitive
+many command to git.
+* merge conflic
+    1. in a git work directory, input `vim`
+	2. `:Gstatus` show the confilc file list
+	3. move cursor to a file and press `dv`, this will open merge windows
+	4. in the middle window show the merge result, change it and save. after merge, apply the merge by `git add` command.

+more information, see the [document](https://github.com/tpope/vim-fugitive)

+## vim haml
+TDB.

 ## Limitations